Updated on March 29th, 2025 by Nathan Parsh

-Investors that are interested in owning stocks for income can find it easy to be drawn to Real Estate Investment Trusts, or REITs.
+Investors interested in owning stocks for income can easily be drawn to Real Estate Investment Trusts, or REITs.

-These stocks offer investors the chance to own a piece of a trust that leases out properties and passes essentially all of its earnings back to shareholders in the form of dividends.
+These stocks offer investors the chance to own a piece of a trust that leases out properties and essentially passes all of its earnings back to shareholders as dividends.

 This article will discuss Realty’s business model, its growth prospects, and its dividend analysis in detail.